The Gypsy Puppet Wagon was a staple in the Scandinavia-midway for almost twenty-five

 in the early 90's it is most often remembered, and rightfully so, for being home to

-Dolores Hadley's Marionette Show, Le Familia.
-Delores Hadley is a Kansas City institution in her own right, and at no place did she cement her stamp more than at Worlds of Fun.
+DoLores Hadley's Marionette Show, La Famille (The Family).
+DoLores Hadley is a Kansas City institution in her own right, and at no place did she cement her stamp more than at Worlds of Fun.

 Hadley's marionettes became home to almost a half a dozen different locations

-throughout the park, including most notably the gypsy wagon in Scandinavian, but also
+throughout the park, including most notably the gypsy wagon in Scandinavia, but also

-Humpty's Haven, the Moulin Rouge, and Nairobi Nigel's Pygmy Playhouse just to name a few.
+Humpty's Haven, the Moulin Rouge, Flying Circus Theater and Nairobi Nigel's Pygmy Playhouse just to name a few.

 Though geared towards children, the shows were enjoyable for those of all ages, and